raganwald/raganwald.github.com/_posts/2015-02-02-destructuring.md

     : // ???
 {% endhighlight %}

 We need something for when the array isn't empty.
-If an array is not empty, and we break it into two pieces, `first` and `y`, the length of our array is going to be `length(first) + length(y)`.
+If an array is not empty, and we break it into two pieces, `first` and `rest`, the length of our array is going to be `length(first) + length(rest)`.
 Well, the length of `first` is `1`, there's just one element at the front.
-But we don't know the length of `y`.
+But we don't know the length of `rest`.
 If only there was a function we could call...
 Like `length`!

 {% highlight javascript %}
 const length = ([first, ...rest]) =>